raspberrypi/documentation/configuration/hdmi-config.md

 |`21:9` | 7  |
 |`64:27`| 8  |

-For the Pi4, to specifiy the HDMI port, you can add an index indentifier to the config.txt. e.g. `hdmi_cvt:0=...` or `hdmi_timings:1=...`.
+For the Pi4, to specify the HDMI port, you can add an index identifier to the config.txt. e.g. `hdmi_cvt:0=...` or `hdmi_timings:1=...`.
 If no port indentifier is specified, the settings are applied to port 0.

 ### HDMI not working properly?